"Tattoos are only as healthy as the skin they are on"

 So just a recap, that the above four natural oils are great to moisturize your skin (out surface).
 However, they are very limited when it comes to anti-aging skin.
 This is where Inked Ritual Tattoo Careshines, with all of the anti-aging ingredients that deeply rejuvenate your skin to keep your tattoos bold and vibrant.

-TIP: If you want to take your skincare ritual up a notch for those tattoos, you can even use the above oils in combination with Inked Ritual Tattoo Care Anti-Fade Serum.
-Simply apply Inked Ritual first.
-Once it has dried, you can then apply your choice of oil or moisturizer.
-This is called layering.
-It's not necessary but it can give your tattooed skin some protection and lock in the moisture and benefits of Inked Ritual's active ingredients.
+TIP: If you want to take your skincare ritual up a notch for those tattoos, you can use the above oils in combination with Inked Ritual Tattoo Serum, in a layering fashion.
+Simply apply Inked Ritual first, then after it has dried, apply your choice of oil or moisturizer overtop.
+This product layering is not necessary but it can give your tattooed skin some protection and lock in the moisture and benefits of Inked Ritual's active ingredients.

 Read here now: INKED RITUAL's Exclusive Ingredients